synereo/blog.synereo.com/_posts/2015-03-23-specialk-kvdb.markdown

 ## A pattern language for the Web

 And, to make a long story short, that’s what SpecialK/KVDB is.
+Yes, it's a decentralized, distributed storage mechanism that's been in commercial use for over two years, but really, it's a pattern language for building decentralized, distributed applications.
 It’s kind of funny, because it’s much easier to write down the patterns than to say why they’re important!
 That page and half before this paragraph is just a preamble to get a sense of why the patterns you’re about to see should be of interest to you, the web developer.
 So, without further ado, here they are.
 This is how application programmers query for

 for( e <- chan?( cnxn )( pattern ) where cond( e ) ) { handle( e ) }